lemurproject/nopol/README.md

 ## Converting the original annotations

 The program lemur.cw.ann.FormatAnnotations allows you to convert the original annotations into the output format.
+It supports both formats used for the
+annotations:

+* Plain text files using the format described above
+* .tar.gz archives that contains plain text files, using the same format

-It is used as follows:
+The program is a command line utility used as follows:

-Use the following command:

-    lemur.nopol.io.FormatAnnotations < input.txt > output.tsv
+    lemur.cw.ann.ConvertOriginal tar|text [input1 [input2 ...]] > output.tsv

+Where `inputN` is the an input file, either plain text or .tar.gz, depending on the mode selected.
+If no input files are specified, the standard input is used.

+The annotations are written to the standard output.

 ### Test the annotations in the original documents